Pricing Valid Cuts for Price-Match Equilibria

-The core of Example ~\ref{ex:Seven} is shown in Figure \ref{fig:GS}, including the unique MAP point in red.
+The core of Example~\ref{ex:Seven} is shown in Figure \ref{fig:GS}, including the unique MAP point in red.

-\subsection{Computing MAP prices}
+\section{Computing MAP prices}

-We now introduce ``Minimally Artificial PME'' (MAP) payments as a precise solution concept.
-Our computational strategy is to find a minimal vector $\bar{\alpha}$ of artificial adjustments for each bid (positive real numbers), which determines final payments.
+Our computational strategy is to find a minimal vector $\phi$ of artificial adjustments for each bid (positive real numbers), which determines final payments.
 Then in a second procedure, we produce an \emph{elaboration} of these amounts into more meaningful prices, generated as a positive linear combination of minimal cut vectors.
-The first optimization discovers how much artificiality \emph{must} be introduced, and the second elaboration operation finds a \emph{simplest} set of cuts that \emph{explains} the artificial amounts.
+The first optimization discovers how much total artificiality \emph{must} be introduced, and the second elaboration operation finds a \emph{simplest} set of cuts that \emph{explains} the artificial amounts.

 The first formulation (\ref{mp:albar}) minimizes the total amount of artificial (i.e., not linear in original auction items) adjustments needed to achieve PME:

 Here we present \ref{mp:albar} compactly, with nonlinear dependencies and quadratic constraints.
 An equivalent (but longer) linear integer program is presented in Appendix~\ref{FindALI} for completeness.